 When you come through the door, our Deacons will hand you a bulletin that outlines the worship service and will answer any questions you may have.

-Lay readers, the organist & choir along with the pastor guide the worship service.
+The Lector (lay reader), the organist & choir, bell choir, along with the pastor guide the worship service.

 On the first Sunday of every month we gather around the table of Jesus’ welcome to celebrate Communion.
 We practice an open communion table and welcome all to be fed from a simple meal of gluten-free bread and grape juice.